This tutorial shows the configuration of WP Astra – the fastest, lightweight and best theme for Elementor WordPress website.

 Below is my GTMetrix report showing WP Astra can bring me the fast loading website.
 Of course the web hosting I’m using and the cache plugin I’m using did help a lot.
 Check out my complete guide for website speed optimization.

 3. Is Astra Pro Needed?

-There is also an Astra Pro version available that make the theme becomes even better.
-It comes with a lot of great features which give you more control on styling the theme.
-For more information about the Pro features, its website provides a clear explanation.
+There is also an Astra Pro version available that makes the theme becomes even better.
+It comes with a lot of great features that give you more control over styling the theme.
+For more information about the Pro features, Astra website provides a clear explanation.

 If you are a starter and don’t want to risk so much money, personally, I think the free version of Astra should be enough to build a perfect personal/blog/business information website.
 This is because most of the stylings/features can be achieved by Elementor Pro (paid version).